Cerro Solo Ascent – 2121 mts

 “Enrique Sabatte y Roberto Matiz have climbed Cerro Solo (2121 metres) for the first time on February 14th, 1949.
 They were also part of the expedition that climbed Cerro Pollone.
 They started from Maestri camp; they crossed the glacier on the east face and summit.
-“Cerro Solo has fabulous views of the Continental Ice Cap and it is the less affected by bad weather on Cerro Torre range” written by Marco Dura y Guillermo Dura
+“Cerro Solo has fabulous views of the Continental Ice Cap and it is the less affected by bad weather on Cerro Torre range” written by Marco Dura y Guillermo Dura.

 Enjoy with us this amazing climb as well as its astonishing views.